zmyme/gpuutil/README.md

 ```

 ## ps:
-you can get more detailed via accessing gpuutil.GPUStat class, for more information, just look the code.
+1. you can get more detailed gpu info via accessing gpuutil.GPUStat class, for more information, just look the code.
+2. Since it use ps command to get detailed process info, it can only be used on linux.